skt-t1-byungi/use-deferred/README.md

 Returns an object to handle the deferred promise.

 #### handlers
-Handler called when deferred state changes.
+Handler called when state changes.

 - `onExecute(...args)`
 - `onComplete()`